 Generally, vendors making sales of these types of items are still charging tax to their customers.
 The vendor does not need to charge sales tax on purchases of medical devices that are prescription required and single-use only if the purchaser provides them with a Florida Exemption Certificate.
 The suggested format for this exemption certificate is available under Fla.
 Admin.
 Code Ann.
 12A-1.020(11).
 If sales tax has already been paid, collected, and remitted on the purchase of medical purchases that are prescription required and single-use only in Florida, the purchaser can apply for a refund from the Florida Department of Revenue.

 As with all Sales & Use Tax research, the specifics of each case need to be considered when determining taxability.
+Agile Consulting Group’s sales tax consultants can be found on our page summarizing Florida sales and use tax exemptions.
 If you have questions, comments or would like to discuss the specific circumstances you are encountering in regard to this issue or any other Sales & Use Tax issue, please contact us at (888) 350-4TAX (4829) or via email at email@example.com.